premAI-io/state-of-open-source-ai/sdk.md

 - **High-Level API**: LLaMAIndex provides a high-level API that allows beginners to quickly ingest and query their data with just a few lines of code.
 This user-friendly interface simplifies the process for beginners while still providing powerful functionality.
 - **Modular Architecture**: LLaMAIndex follows a modular architecture, which allows users to understand and work with different components of the framework independently.
 This modular approach enables users to customise and combine different modules to create tailored solutions for their specific use cases.

+LLaMAIndex seems more tailor made for deploying LLM apps in production.
+However, it remains to be seen how/whether the industry integrates LLaMAIndex in LLM apps, or develop customized methods for LLM data integration.

 ## LiteLLM

 ![banner](https://litellm.vercel.app/img/docusaurus-social-card.png)